-In order to manage our exposure to interest rate fluctuations, we may use interest rate derivatives to effectively fix some of our floating rate debt obligations.
+In order to manage our exposure to interest rate fluctuations under LIBOR, the Secured Overnight Financing Rate, or "SOFR", or any other alternative rate, we have and may from time to time use interest rate derivatives to effectively fix some of our floating rate debt obligations.
 No assurance can however be given that the use of these derivative instruments, if any, may effectively protect us from adverse interest rate movements.
 The use of interest rate derivatives may affect our results through mark to market valuation of these derivatives.
 Also, adverse movements in interest rate derivatives may require us to post cash as collateral, which may impact our free cash position.
 Interest rate derivatives may also be impacted by the transition from LIBOR to SOFR or other alternative rates.